DaxtonD/freemannotes/README.md

 ## The Goal

-A notes app that feels effortless at first…

-…but doesn’t fall apart when you expect more from it.
+A notes app that feels effortless at first but doesn’t fall apart when you expect more from it.

 Simple.
 Fast.